isaac-zik-rgb/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd commannd print the current working directory. it shows us our location in the tree
+pwd commannd print the current working directory. it shows us our location in the tree. ls command list every files of our working directory execept the once that start with a period which will need other argument to view them